junxit/us-congress-bills-110/bill.md

 ## § 11.
 Venue and jurisdiction

 - **(a)** *Venue for patent cases* Section 1400 of title 28, United States Code, is amended by striking subsection (b) and inserting the following:
-  > - **(b)** Notwithstanding section 1391 of this title, in any civil action arising under any Act of Congress relating to patents, a party shall not manufacture venue by assignment, incorporation, or otherwise to invoke the venue of a specific district court.
+  > - **(b)** In any civil action arising under any Act of Congress relating to patents, a party shall not manufacture venue by assignment, incorporation, joinder, or otherwise primarily to invoke the venue of a specific district court.
-  > - **(c)** Notwithstanding section 1391 of this title, any civil action for patent infringement or any action for declaratory judgment may be brought only in a judicial district—
+  > - **(c)** Notwithstanding section 1391 of this title, except as provided in paragraph (3) of this subsection, any civil action for patent infringement or any action for declaratory judgment relating to a patent may be brought only in a judicial district—
-  >   - **(1)** where the defendant has its principal place of business or in the location or place in which the defendant is incorporated, or, for foreign corporations with a United States subsidiary, where the defendant’s primary United States subsidiary has its principal place of business or in the location or place in which the defendants primary United States subsidiary is incorporated;
+  >   - **(1)** where the defendant has its principal place of business or is incorporated, or, for foreign corporations with a United States subsidiary, where the defendant’s primary United States subsidiary has its principal place of business or is incorporated;
-  >   - **(2)** where the defendant has committed a substantial portion of the acts of infringement and has a regular and established physical facility that the defendant controls and that constitutes a substantial portion of the operations of the defendant;
+  >   - **(2)** where the defendant has committed a substantial portion of the acts of infringement and has a regular and established physical facility that the defendant controls and that constitutes a substantial portion of the defendant’s operations;
+  >   - **(3)** for cases involving only foreign defendants with no United States subsidiary, according to section 1391(d) of this title;
+  >   - **(4)** where the plaintiff resides, if the plaintiff is—
+  >     - **(A)** an institution of higher education as defined under section 101(a) of the Higher Education Act of 1965 (20 U.S.C. section 1001(a)); or
+  >     - **(B)** a nonprofit organization that—
+  >       - **(i)** is described in section 501(c)(3) of the Internal Revenue Code of 1986;
+  >       - **(ii)** is exempt from taxation under section 501(a) of such Code; and
-  >   - **(3)** where the primary plaintiff resides, if the primary plaintiff in the action is an institution of higher education as defined under section 101(a) of the Higher Education Act of 1965 (20 U.S.C.
-1001(a)); or
+  >       - **(iii)** serves primarily as the patent and licensing organization for an institution of higher education as defined under section 101(a) of the Higher Education Act of 1965 (20 U.S.C.
+1001(a));
-  >   - **(4)** where the plaintiff resides, if the plaintiff or a subsidiary of the plaintiff has an established physical facility in such district dedicated to research, development, or manufacturing that is operated by full-time employees of the plaintiff or such subsidiary, or if the sole plaintiff in the action is an individual inventor who is a natural person and who qualifies at the time such action is filed as a micro entity under section 124 of title 35.
-  > - **(d)** If the plaintiff brings a civil action for patent infringement in a judicial district under subsection (c), the district court may transfer that action to any other district or division where—
+  >   - **(5)** where the plaintiff or a subsidiary has a place of business that is engaged in substantial—
+  >     - **(A)** research and development,
+  >     - **(B)** manufacturing activities, or
+  >     - **(C)** management of research and development or manufacturing activities,
+  >   - **(6)** where the plaintiff resides if the plaintiff is named as inventor or co-inventor on the patent and has not assigned, granted, conveyed, or licensed, and is under no obligation to assign, grant, convey, or license, any rights in the patent or in enforcement of the patent, including the results of any such enforcement; or
-  >   - **(1)** the defendant has substantial evidence or witnesses; and
+  >   - **(7)** where any of the defendants has substantial evidence and witnesses if there is no other district in which the action may be brought under this section.
-  >   - **(2)** venue would be appropriate under section 1391 of this title, if such transfer would be appropriate under section 1404 of this title.

 - **(b)** *Interlocutory appeals* Subsection (c) of section 1292 of title 28, United States Code, is amended—
   - **(1)** by striking “and” at the end of paragraph (1);